webstylestory/figolia/README.md

         firebase: {
             instance: 'TO_BE_CHANGED',
             secret: 'TO_BE_CHANGED',
-            // Where to store app stats and backend data in Firebase
+            // Where to store server metadata
-            dataPath: 'algolia',
+            path: 'algolia',
-            // Firebase token will be generated with this uid
+            // Firebase token will be generated with this uid (to write above path)
             uid: 'algolia'
         },
         // Algolia credentials